 Small classes enable the class teacher to provide a one-to-one education tailored to the needs of each child so that individual potential can be nurtured and realised.

-- teaching in small classes with both their class teacher and subject specialists;
+- Taught in small classes with both their class teacher and subject specialists

 Year One and Year Two

 Children are taught through themes and separate subjects by class teachers and specialist teachers.
-Individual subjects contained within the curriculum are: – literacy; mathematics; science; history; geography; art; design and technology; music; information and communication technology; physical education; religious studies; personal, social, emotional and health education; and French.
+Individual subjects contained within the curriculum are: English; mathematics; science; history; geography; art; design and technology; music; computing; physical education; religious studies; personal, social, emotional and health education; and French.

 Whilst broadly following the National Curriculum, as an independent school, Springmead School is not constrained by it.
 The curriculum is structured to encompass the intellectual, emotional, physical, social and moral development of the pupils.
 Whatever the subject, the aim is to make each lesson a rewarding and inspiring experience for the children.
 Importantly at Springmead School we are teaching our children to become successful learners, so learning to learn skills are imbedded into our curriculum.